Mr Kulmeet Bawa

 August 29, 2022

-“The last few years have seen a performance upswing in the metals and mining industry and a lot of it can be credited to tech-led transformations,” says President & Managing Director, SAP Indian Subcontinent, Kulmeet Bawa.
+“The last few years have seen a performance upswing in the metals and mining industry and a lot of it can be credited to tech-led transformations,” says President & Managing Director, SAP Indian Subcontinent, Kulmeet Bawa in conversation with Supriya Sundriyal, Corporate Communications.
 As a valuable IT partner of Jindal Stainless, Mr Bawa takes us through the two-decades-old relationship that Jindal Stainless and SAP share, and talks about the upcoming projects that both the companies will be working on.

 1. Please tell us about yourself.